Zakru/advanced-notifications/README.md

 An advanced notifications system for RuneLite

-Allows users to set up many kinds (currently two) of notifications which cause the generic notification as defined in the RuneLite config (just like, for example, the idle notifier).
+Allows users to set up many kinds of notifications which cause the generic notification as defined in the RuneLite config (just like, for example, the idle notifier).